 There is no official list of adaptogens — every author, website, and natural health authority gets to decide which herbs to put on their list.

-Below are some additional herbs, and their most notable feature or benefit, that at least some authorities consider to be adaptogenic.
+Below are some additional herbs that at least some authorities consider to be adaptogenic, along with their most notable feature or benefit.

 Astragalus (Astragalus membranaceus)